Today only, get your Season Pass for as low as 5 payments under $20. Hurry! Easy 5 Pay ends after February 19. Buy Now

 The 2010s brought a number of new thrill rides to Kennywood, including Sky Rocket (2010), Black Widow (2012), and the record-breaking Steel Curtain rollercoaster in 2019.
 Two new themed areas - Thomas Town (2018) and Steelers Country (2019) debuted, adding new experiences for Guests of all ages.
 Restorations also came to Noah's Ark (2016) and the Old Mill (2020).

 Popular new events also arrived at the park during this time.
 The Holiday Lights Christmastime event debuted in 2011, extending Kennywood's season into the winter for the first time!
-Both Bites and Pints Food & Drink Festival and Phantom Fall Fest debuted in 2021, with two new festivals coming in 2022.
+Both Bites and Pints Food & Drink Festival and Phantom Fall Fest debuted in 2021, with Holiday Lights growing to feature more hours and more rides.

 Since the very beginning, Kennywood has prided itself of combining the best of the old with the best of the new.
 World-class thrills meet iconic traditions in an irreplicable way, providing truly unique Kennywood Memories for generations.
 The future is bright at Kennywood, Pittsburgh's Thrill and Entertainment Destination.